ublue-os/bazzite/README.md

 [![build-bazzite](https://github.com/ublue-os/bazzite/actions/workflows/build.yml/badge.svg)](https://github.com/ublue-os/bazzite/actions/workflows/build.yml)

-Bazzite is an OCI that serves as an alternative OS for the [Steam Deck](https://www.steamdeck.com/), and a ready-to-game SteamOS-like for Desktop computers.
+Bazzite is an OCI that serves as an alternative OS for the [Steam Deck](https://www.steamdeck.com/), and a ready-to-game SteamOS-like for desktop computers.

 ## Usage